Kosmos Energy: Other initiatives

 In Ghana, the company established the Kosmos Innovation Center in 2016, offering entrepreneurship programs to help diversify Ghana's economy, including the agriculture industry specifically.
 Among the center's projects is the AgriTech Challenge, which invites young innovators to develop programs to develop commercial agriculture in Ghana.
 In 2017, the AgriTech Challenge attracted 400 participants.
 In addition, Kosmos has worked with the Safe Water Network to provide residents in Western Ghana with access to clean water.

 The company has partnered with an NGO, Le Partenariat, to sponsor programs in Senegal to improve the environment.
 In 2018, Kosmos Innovation Center launched a start-up accelerator program in Senegal.
+The program supports young entrepreneurs working to improve the agriculture, livestock, fisheries sectors and Senegal's overall economy.
+Kosmos launched the Mauritania Innovation Challenge (MIC) in August 2018, and it is modeled after the Kosmos Innovation Center.

 Kosmos donated $67,500 worth of equipment to Polytechnic College of Suriname in 2016, to be used in its undergraduate Mechanical Engineering and Infrastructure programs.
 In 2017, the company donated $56,600 worth of equipment for students studying mineral production at Anton de Kom University of Suriname.
 Kosmos has worked with international security company Safe Start to develop and deliver a safety training program for technical schools in the country.
+The company has also created hunger relief and entrepreneurship projects in Ghana.

+Kosmos is a supporting company of the Extractive Industries Transparency Initiative (EITI).
+As part of the company's transparency efforts, it began publishing project payments in 2014.
+It also publishes contracts and petroleum agreements, and has disclosed U.S. tax payments.